ncbartel/Portfolio/final-project-part-one.md

 ### Setup

+#### Current Economic Impacts
 Based upon past poll data, economic impact is one of the leading influencing factors on belief in climate change and action towards it.
 So I want to start off sharing how the economic impacts of climate change are a now issue.
+Instead of telling big data points of $X amount was lost to climate change, as seen in class, we have a hard time visualizing trillions, billions, and millions.
+So, I want to talk about individual impacts on cities and towns across the United States and how they were economically impacted.
+I want to have people to scroll through each site selected to read about what happened in each location.

 ![Slide 1 of Economic Impact](sketch1.png)

+#### Current Climate Impact of Energy

 - Map of economic impacts of climate change now
     - Zoom into a few individual cases